shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     display(customers.distinct())
     ```

 4. Run the modified code to view the customers who have purchased the *Road-250 Red, 52* product.
-Note that you can "chain" multiple functions together so that the output of one function becomes the input for the next - in this case, the DataFrame created by the **select** method is the source DataFrame for the **where** method that is used to apply filtering criteria.
+Note that you can "chain" multiple functions together so that the output of one function becomes the input for the next - in this case, the dataframe created by the **select** method is the source dataframe for the **where** method that is used to apply filtering criteria.

-### Aggregate and group data in a DataFrame
+### Aggregate and group data in a dataframe

 1. Add a new code cell to the notebook, and enter the following code in it: